Neosofia/corporate/website/blog/1000_system_backup_and_recovery.md

 We're covering the first two points under our [hardware](/website/procedures/IT-245-System%20Backup%20and%20Recovery.md#hardware-procedures), [OS](/website/procedures/IT-245-System%20Backup%20and%20Recovery.md#hardware-procedures) and [virtual machine](/website/procedures/IT-245-System%20Backup%20and%20Recovery.md#virtual-machine-procedures) procedures as we've architected our system to be a distributed business mesh which is also designed to have employee workstations being on the same virtualization platform running our self-hosted [EASs](/shared/glossary.md#enterprise-application-software-eas).
 As we back up our OS (virtualization platform) the employee workstations (VMs) and EASs (VMs/LXCs) we've covered all of our current and future data loss backup and recovery procedures for all of our self-hosted compute and storage.

 Based on our system architecture, we've elected to use REAR for our host level backup of the Proxmox OS to a USB stick, independent drives within our Beelink EQ12 to back up virtual machines and LXC containers onto, and OneDrive as our remote offsite storage facility.
-The SOP [IT-245-System Backup and Recovery](/website/procedures/IT-245-System%20Backup%20and%20Recovery.md) procedures support a 3-2-1-1-0 strategy as we have three copies of all systems and data, on two mediums with one being offsite, one being "offline" (airgap to compute), and an integrity checking process that runs after every backup to ensure the media we're storing can be restored.
+The SOP [IT-245-System Backup and Recovery](/website/procedures/IT-245-System%20Backup%20and%20Recovery.md) procedures support a 3-2-1-1-0 strategy as we have three copies of all systems and data, on two mediums with one being offsite, one being "offline" (air gap to compute), and an integrity checking process that runs after every backup to ensure the media we're storing can be restored.

 ### Networking